tornado80/sspverif/example-projects/kem-dem-cca-security/README.md

 Useful commands are :
 1. cargo run -p ssbee prove -t (t is for SMT transcript) -p (p is for prover backend, currently only cvc5, we need to work on Z3) : main command for running the whoel tool chain to type check, translating to SMT, and callign cvc5 step by step for each lemma and proof goal
 2. cargo run -p ssbee latex : latex export with diagrams for games

-# TLS 1.3 Key Schedule Security

-Which Lemmata have the potential of formal verification?
-Code equivalence of K -> L and Key -> Log packages (This is a good candidate for the workshop) Codependence lemma
-Lemma C.2
-Lemma C.5
-Injectivity Lemma
-Code equivalence in the assumptions (appendix E)

-# Example 2: SimplifiedMappingIntroductionLemma (Lemma C.2) from TLS 1.3 Key Schedule Security

-# Challenges in TLS and SSBee and Possible Connections to Program Verification